I’m never giving up Italian food. Ever.

 Please remember these measurements are for the one package of 16 oz ground turkey.
 If you have less or more please measure accordingly.

 Take your muffin tin(s) and simply fill a little bit of each hole with some olive oil and wipe the insides with your finger or pastry brush (this part is important; do not use a cooking spray – I have some pictured and did try it.
 It failed miserably…), take two spoons and fill each cup, using one spoon to get the meat out of the container and the other to get the meat off the spoon.
+Alternatively, you could use the measuring spoon you’ve been using and an additional spoon.

 Please note the different sized tins – use the middle tray.
 I have never used the one on the left; the extra large cupcake sized… But they should turn out fine and act as an entree size meatball.
 The minis become too dry… They gain back moisture from sauces or soups but, the middle sized tins really are the best for the flavor and consistency.